-Summer arriving early next weekend
+Summer arriving early next weekend with 30C in parts of the country

 "The air [will be] coming off Australia, they have this really large high over the Tasman, and the northerly flow on the western side of the high is dragging this warm air off Australia," Glassey said.

-In Auckland, a few showers were expected last night after an otherwise dry long weekend.

-Winds will change to southwesterlies today, causing a slight drop in maximum temperatures to 17C with showers from today until Thursday.
+In Auckland, winds will change to southwesterlies today, causing a slight drop in maximum temperatures to 17C with showers from today until Thursday.

-Fine weather is expected at the weekend with a maximum temperature of 20C, similar to the city's Labour Weekend experience.
+Fine weather is expected at the weekend with a maximum temperature of 20C, similar to the city's Labour weekend experience.

 In Wellington and most of the South Island, a cold front moving in on Wednesday will bring a few days of showers and colder temperatures, with maximums of 15C in Wellington and 16C in Christchurch on Thursday.